bdjeffyp/ra-guides/gba/pokemon-firered/catch-em-all.md

 [Gotta Catch 'Em All Checklist](https://docs.google.com/spreadsheets/d/1T79ODf2EUPzEMBntdI9fsamT3cs8KuGekGGrDZjjBwg/edit?usp=sharing)

 To use the checklist, click on the link above.
 Open the File menu and choose "Make a copy".
 Name your copy of the checklist whatever you'd like and press the "Make a copy" button.
 Now you can mark off the Pokémon you have caught in the checklist and it will save automatically as you go.

+**NOTE:** Any requests to **edit** the spreadsheet will be ignored.
+You **MUST** make a personal copy of the spreadsheet in order to use the checklist.
+If you have an issue or found an error with the checklist itself, please [let me know via RetroAchievements' DM feature](https://retroachievements.org/messages/create?to=bdjeffyp).

 Happy hunting!

 ## Evolution Items